Karate Classes In Covent Garden

 Our Karate classes in Covent Garden target all kinds of people, usually one of these three: Those that wish to learn a new style of martial art or sports activity which keeps them in shape People who are intent on learning Karate & Individuals who would like to develop the ability to protect themselves while increasing their self-confidence in day to day life We can work with men, women and children of any age regardless of their experience or natural ability.

 Karate practice (Covent Garden ) – Our Karate Classes in Covent Garden

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring you a complete Karate tuition experience in Covent Garden .

-Karate History and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for individuals who wanted to learn forms of martial arts and started teaching Karate in Okinawan institutions.
-This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn fighting techinques and began teaching Karate in Okinawan institutions.
+This brought about even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.